Calculate the reproduction number from a growth rate estimate and an infectivity profile

-This function uses a single empirical distribution for the infectivity profile aka generation time
+This function uses a single empirical distribution for the infectivity profile / generation time.
+If multiple are provided then the average central value is chosen (i.e. this does not propagate uncertainty in infectivity profile)

 Arguments